ocramz/vector-fft/README.md

 # vector-fft

-Native FFT and IFFT for vector
+Native FFT and IFFT for `vector`.

+The internals have been ported from [contiguous-fft](https://hackage.haskell.org/package/contiguous-fft).